 Civil Rights Service Trip

-Hurricane Harvey was one of the worst disasters in US History with 90 deaths mostly from drowning, and 30,000 people displaced by prolonged flooding after 40 inches of rain fell over 4 days.
+In the spring of 2018, 42 members of the Chicago Sinai Congregation community traveled to Houston, Texas to spend 4 days helping the community recover from the devastating effects of Hurricane Harvey.
+Harvey was one of the worst disasters in US History with 90 deaths and 30,000 people displaced by prolonged flooding after 40 inches of rain fell over 4 days.
 The cost of the damage is estimated to be nearly $200 billion.

 In spring of 2017, Chicago Sinai’s service trip for the first time traveled to Charleston, SC, to rebuild communities that were damaged by Hurricane Matthew on October 6, 2016.
 Many towns in the low county of South Carolina were damaged from floods and high winds, and are in need of volunteers to remove debris and begin the rebuilding process.